 Boiler Replacement Costs

-Do you need a cylinder installed?
-Are you upgrading from a system boiler or regular, to a combi?
-These are all extras at additional cost to a standard replacement quote.
+If you need a cylinder installed, or are you upgrading from a system boiler or regular to a combi, then be prepared to pay more.

-To add to confusion, labour rates can vary by as much as 20% throughout the country.
+Adding to the confusion, labour rates can vary by as much as 20% throughout the country.
 The installer you choose can also drive the costs up or down.
 For instance, national companies can charge £500+ more than a local fitter.

 If you live in a flat, apartment, or a 2-bedroom house with low hot water demand, you’ll need a combi boiler with a power output of 24kW.
-You can expect your new boiler quote to be in the region of £1,800-£2,000.
+You can expect your new boiler quote to be in the region of £2,000, installation included.

 Things are a bit more complex with larger properties.
-There’s a good chance a combi isn’t going to live up to your hot water demand, so you’ll be using a regular or system boiler that has a cylinder, and that adds to the cost.
+There’s a good chance a combi isn’t going to live up to your hot water demand, so you’ll be using a regular or system boiler that has a cylinder — and the latter adds to the cost.
 Expect the boiler replacement cost to be in the region of £2,800-3,500.

 Which Are The Best Boiler Brands To Install?

-We’ve already mentioned that quotes are going to vary based on the type of boiler, warranty and so on.
-Some boiler quotes will be for brands that in our opinion, are inferior; I wouldn’t fit them in my home, and neither should you.
+We’ve already mentioned that your new boiler quotes will vary based on the boiler type, warranty, and so on.
+You’ll probably find some cheaper quotes, but these will be from inferior boiler manufacturers or models.
+I wouldn’t fit these in my home, and neither should you.

-The majority of the boiler quote price is made up of parts and labour.
-The difference between a cheap (and unreliable) unit, and a premium one, isn’t as much as you’d think; a few hundred pounds on an installation that’s going to cost upwards of £2,000!
+Besides, the difference between a cheap (and unreliable) unit, and a premium one, isn’t as much as you’d think — a few hundred pounds on an installation that’s going to cost upwards of £2,000!

-So, first, look for a boiler with a 5-year warranty or more.
+So, firstly, look for a new boiler with a 5-year warranty or more.
 Then, stick to the best boiler brands available.
-We’ve created a detailed guide to the best boiler brands here, but here’s the shortlist.
+We’ve created a detailed guide to the best boiler brands, but here’s the shortlist.

 The Best Gas & LPG Boilers

-If you’re getting boiler prices for gas or LPG boilers, these are our preferred brands:
+If you’re getting new boiler prices for gas or LPG boilers, these are our preferred brands:

 - Ideal Boilers